py5coding/py5book/content/processing_mode.md

 ## Jupyter Notebook Limitations

 There are a handful of limitations you might face if you want to launch a Processing Mode Sketch in a Jupyter Notebook.
 Depending on your situation, not all of these limitations will be applicable to you.
-Use the information here to assist you but don't bother if these are not actual problems.
+Use the information here to assist you but don't bother if these are not actual problems in your project.

 ### Exception Handling